April Gardening Opportunities

 To see the results of my Slug and Snail Trial and discover the best methods of protecting your plants from slugs and snails, please click here.

-For information on the best bluebell woods and gardens in the UK, please click here.
+For information on the best bluebell woods and gardens to visit in the UK, please click here.

 To see the results of my Compost Trials, please click here.